RCA’s unique vinyl-based video format arrived on the market too late to have any chance of success – but remains an intriguingly unique system.

 CED was a format that should have been a success but instead was caught in development hell from its initial conception by RCA in 1964.
 Had it launched at any point up to the mid-1970s, then perhaps it would’ve been a hit.
 But by the time the format emerged in 1981 – after 17 years of trial and error – it was too late.
 Videotape had established an unconquerable foothold in households, and laserdisc was also on the market for film collectors.
 Why anyone would need yet another format is anyone’s guess, especially one that was spectacularly ill-suited to the world of video rental that had emerged as the way most people wanted to consume pre-recorded media.

 CED used vinyl records to play video – a fascinating concept, and one less fiendishly complex than you might think.
 It turns out that there was no reason why video content could not be pressed on vinyl in much the same way as audio and played back in a similar manner by a stylus.
-In fact, much of the delay in launching the format was down to RCA engineers needlessly complicating the whole thing when in fact the simple idea – playing the discs much as one might play a record (with certain important differences), and pressing them in much the same way – turned out to be the better way.
-The idea was that CED players and discs would be priced at much the same level as audio record players and LPs, making them more attractive to consumers; VHS and Betamax tapes, on the other hand, had to be duplicated in real-time and videotape was expensive, meaning that pre-recorded tapes were very expensive.
-Had the market been based around single purchase titles, then CED might well have wiped the floor with tape even in 1981, with home set-ups perhaps reflecting hi-fi units – the VCR a recorder for taping off TV, the CED player for your collection of movies and TV shows.
-But it turned out that people didn’t really want to buy movies in the way they bought records – they were happy to rent videotapes.
+In fact, much of the delay in launching the format was down to RCA engineers needlessly complicating the whole thing, when in fact the simple idea – playing the discs much as one might play a record (with certain important differences) and pressing them in much the same way – turned out to be the better way.
+The idea was that CED players and discs would be pressed and priced in much the same way as audio record players and LPs, making them more attractive to consumers; VHS and Betamax tapes, on the other hand, had to be duplicated in real-time and videotape was expensive, meaning that pre-recorded tapes were very costly for consumers.
+Had the market been based around single purchase titles, then CED might well have wiped the floor with tape even in 1981, with home set-ups perhaps reflecting hi-fi units – the VCR simply a recorder for taping off TV, the CED player for your collection of movies and TV shows.
+But it turned out that people didn’t really want to buy movies in the way they bought records – they were happy to rent videotapes, watch a film once and then return and replace it.
 CED’s selling point of price – which had already moved from ‘the price of an LP’ to at least double that by launch date – didn’t really matter to most people who couldn’t see the point of buying a film for $20 when they could rent one for $5 or less.